Maniac Latin Disciples

 At Maplewood and Hirsch the Cobras struck back and shot a lady MLD in the back, but she survived.
 Then a little while later Cobras opened fire again at MLDs again and shot a MLD in the neck at Rockwell and Cortez.
 It took a few days for word to get back to “Don Loco” and the rest of the MLDN that not a single Cobra was killed.
 To make it worse Almodover was arrested and later convicted and given a heavy sentence of a minimum of 45 years in prison which he is still serving time for.

-In 1997, the war with Insanes went into permanent effect after the YLO Cobras shot and killed “Omski” from the MLDs in an Aldi parking lot on Armitage Avenue.
-Omski was putting groceries in his car alongside his wife when he was “Lil Minor” a known YLOC gunner spotted him and gunned him down.
+In 1997, the war with Insanes went into permanent effect after the YLO Cobras shot and killed Omar “Omski” Gonzales from the MLDs in an Aldi parking lot on Armitage Avenue.
+Omski was putting groceries in his car alongside his wife when “Lil Minor” a known YLOC gunner spotted Omski and gunned him down.
 Omski was the chief of the Beldon and Kenneth chapter of MLDs and had a run in with Lil Minor and Omski pistol whipped Lil Minor some months prior, so Lil Minor was seeking revenge.
 This sparked the MLDs and Spanish Cobras into permanent war that could only be frozen during the annual Puerto Rican day parade.
+Ever since Omski’s death, the Belden and Kenneth section had become known as “Omskiville” and on many days that are Omski’s birthday Maniacs celebrate by hunting down Spanish Cobras to kill for tradition.
+I even encountered the case of People Vs. Raya which was about a 2016 murder of Jeanette Laureano who was a close associate of the Spanish Cobras.
+In the court documents the Omski birthday tradition was blamed for he murder.
+This goes to show how long this tradition carried on.

 Peace was agreed upon right away and the bitter 1990s war of the Insanes and Maniacs was finally going to end; however, not all MLDs felt like it should end.
 The renegade group of MLD supporters led by “Little Bum” did not attend the meeting instead they drove around the meeting and set up lots of teenage soldiers outside the meeting.
 When peace was announced the teens began screaming out gang slogans and screaming about how they wanted no peace.
 The leaders of the gangs then left the meeting in a hurry because bad stuff was about to go down.
 One leader got stranded, “Carlito,” as he exited the meeting alone and when he stepped out front of the YMCA Thomas “Outlaw” Ross, a member of the MLDs, gunned him down.
 This brought the end not only to peace talks for the warring families but also for the whole SGD/La Tabla.
 That June day of 1999 brought the end of the old school gang ways as we know it (Hagedorn, The Insane Chicago Way, P. 206).